You've already selected and installed your intranet software, so you've made significant progress. Now you're ready to create your intranet.

 Questions for IT

-In addition to the many questions about intranet content and structure, there are technology-focused questions which will need the input of your information technology group:
+Finally, there are technology-focused questions which will need the input of your information technology group:

 - How do you want users to be able to access the site?

 - If using AD, a Single Sign-On method will likely work best as users aren’t required to log in (i.e. it simply logs them in with the same credentials used to access their computer).
 Note that the intranet will expose AD information differently from email, so some data or department cleanup may be needed.
+Learn more about AD Synchronization Configuration.

 - Will the intranet be available to staff who aren't on a Local Area Network?
+Learn more in our Build an Extranet (Lockdown Guide) article.

 - Will you create a test site for testing new features/upgrades, etc.?